js-temporal/temporal-polyfill/README.md

 If you find a bug in the documentation, please file a bug over in the [tc39/proposal-temporal issue tracker](https://github.com/tc39/proposal-temporal/issues) issue tracker.

 Note that the Temporal documentation is in the process of being migrated to [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
+You can track the progress of the MDN migration [here](https://github.com/tc39/proposal-temporal/issues/1449).

 ## Usage